mit-han-lab/iccad-tinyml-open/README.md

 Algorithmically, the first quadrant classifies VA while third quadrant classifies non-VA.
 The fourth quadrant is prone for misclassification.

 ### Hyperparameter Tuning with Bayesian Search
+In order to maximize the `f_beta` score by tuning the `factor` and `threshold` parameters, we use bayesian search provided by [Weights & Biases Sweeps](https://docs.wandb.ai/guides/sweeps).

 ![bayesianSearch](figures/bayesianSearch.jpg)

 ## Results
+We evaluate our peak-based approach against CNN (1D convolution) baselines and find that a simple decision boundary approach can actually provide **better performance-efficiency tradeoffs**.

 ![DLvsDB](figures/DLvsDB.jpg)